openl-tablets/openl-tablets/README.md

 `-DnoDocker` - to skip dockerized tests

+`-Dquick` - to skip heavy or not important tests

-`-P!it` - to skip integration tests
+`-DskipTests` - to skip all tests

 Artifacts:
 * **WebStudio** - STUDIO\org.openl.rules.webstudio\target\webapp.war